LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-24-rustlings-collections.md

 > Rust’s standard library includes a number of very useful data structures called collections.
 Most other data types
 > represent one specific value, but collections can contain multiple values.
 Unlike the built-in array and tuple types,
 > the data these collections point to is stored on the heap, which means the amount of data does not need to be known at
-> compile time and can grow or shrink as the program runs.
+> compile-time and can grow or shrink as the program runs.
 >
 > This exercise will get you familiar with two fundamental data structures that are used very often in Rust programs:
 >
 > A [vector] allows you to store a variable number of values next to each other.
 > A [hash map] allows you to associate a value with a particular key.
 You may also know this by the names unordered map
-> in C++, dictionary in Python or an associative array in other languages.
+> in C++, dictionary in Python, or an associative array in other languages.

 You may find [solution code for the topic from my repo].